 Before students are asked to do any assessment, they should have adequate practice.
 As a general rule, we practice each song for three class sessions before we complete the assessment and I assign it for homework.

-Pick up Supplies and Move to Expanded Seating Arrangement
+Get Supplies and Move to Expanded Seating Arrangement

 Keep students active and engaged singing or chanting while they pick up their supplies.
 Use every second of class time in a productive way.

-We sing the song in German too.
+For variation, we learned to sing the song in German too.
 Or, we choose another familiar song to review as we pick up supplies.
 Routines are crucial but it’s also important to keep those routines fresh.